danrot/master-thesis/02_state-of-the-art.md

 ```

 Most of the new properties prefixed by `jcr:` are responsible for holding
-versioning information, which will be explained furthermore in the next lines.
+versioning information, which will be explained further in the following lines.

-The `jcr:versionHistory` property references to another node, containing all
+The `jcr:versionHistory` property references a different node, which contains
-the versioning information about this node, since this node is only holding the
+all the versioning information about this node, since this node is only holding
-current values. `jcr:predecessors` holds a list of references to all the
+the current values. `jcr:predecessors` holds a list of references to all the
 previous versions of the node.
 The latest version of this node is referenced
 by `jcr:baseVersion`.
 Finally the `jcr:isCheckedOut` flag shows us, if the
 node is currently checked out, and therefore if it is editable at the moment.